 But what if you want to do something different, and see somewhere a little less well known?
-Especially, for the travellers who wish to stay away from the touristy stuff and crazy crowd, finding the least known places becomes quite a task.
+Especially, for the travelers who wish to stay away from the touristy stuff and crazy crowd, finding the least known places becomes quite a task.
 There are many jewels hidden in almost every corner of India.

 This beautiful beach on the Konkan coast boasts clean waters and a long, narrow stretch of sand.
 It’s a peaceful spot — so peaceful, in fact, that turtles have been known to hatch their eggs there.
 You might even spot dolphins playing in the sea.

 For the adventurous souls among you, there are water sports like white water rafting available.
 And you can even go scuba diving in the clear water of the Arabian Sea.
 The aqua life at coastal Maharashtra would definitely leave you awestruck.
 Alternatively, just sit back and enjoy the winter sun on the pastel sands of the clean beaches of Tarkali.

 This volcanic plateau recently became a UNESCO Biodiversity Site and forms part of a UNESCO World Heritage Site, one of 35 in India alone.
 It is famously known as the ‘Valley of Flowers’ of Maharashtra.
 When the flowers are in full bloom, the hills look like a pink and purple shaded carpet.